Hong Kong at the AFC Asian Cup

 Hong Kong is one of the earliest participants in the AFC Asian Cup, and was also the first host in the tournament, in the inaugural 1956 edition.
 Hong Kong, since then, had qualified for two another tournaments in 1964 and 1968.
 The best result of Hong Kong is third place and it has remained as Hong Kong's best achievement in football.

 In 2022, Hong Kong qualified for the 2023 Asian Cup for the first time in 55 years.
+Hong Kong scored the 1st and the 1000th goal in AFC Asian Cup history.